 The Pennsylvania grand jury report was not launched because of a widespread problem of sexual abuse in the Catholic Church today.
-No, it was done because Pennsylvania Attorney General Kathleen Kane, awaiting jail time, decided to go after the Catholic Church and open a statewide investigation of past practices merely because of reports that one teacher at a Catholic high school in the northwestern part of the state had been an abuser.
+No, it was done because Pennsylvania Attorney General Kathleen Kane (now awaiting a prison term) decided to go after the Catholic Church and open a wide investigation of past practices merely because of reports that one teacher at a Catholic high school in the northwestern part of the state had been an abuser.

-This is why we contend that Catholics are being played.
+This is why I contend that Catholics are being played.